Artist Aein Hope strolled through a South Korean street market in search of the perfect souvenir to commemorate her time studying abroad.

 Hope’s sketchbook serves as a drawing board for her jewelry designs, which she tweaks several times in pencil before transferring the sketches to Adobe Illustrator.
 She then finalizes the colors and measurements for the prototypes on her computer before sending them in a file to a laser cutter who creates acrylic versions of her drawings, which Hope embellishes with jewelry paraphernalia like hooks, chains or Swarovski crystals.

-One of her bestsellers is a $15 tote bag that depicts the line’s signature rabbit, or “tokki” in Korean, and reads, “Of course, it’s the carrot,” in Hangul.
+One of her bestsellers is a $15 tote bag that depicts the line’s signature rabbit, or “tokki” in Korean, and reads, “Of course, it’s the carrot,” in Hangeul.
 The line is a pun that plays on the similar sound of the two clauses, which are near identical phonetically in Korean.

 Lisa Morris, one of Hope’s customers, purchased around 20 $2 pins from the site to share with her church’s Korean class.
-The inch-long accessories featured the same rabbit and the Korean word “annyeong” – which means both “hello” and “goodbye” – printed in Hangul.
+The inch-long accessories featured the same rabbit and the Korean word “annyeong” – which means both “hello” and “goodbye” – printed in Hangeul.
 Morris said her classmates appreciated the pins and added she thinks they accompanied the beginner-level class perfectly.

-Another one of Hope’s customers, Kelly MacDonald, said she became enamored with Hope’s Hangul designs when she came across her and oki tokki featured in KOKO Living Magazine, a lifestyle publication for Korean-American women.
+Another one of Hope’s customers, Kelly MacDonald, said she became enamored with Hope’s Hangeul designs when she came across her and oki tokki featured in KOKO Living Magazine, a lifestyle publication for Korean-American women.
 MacDonald reads KOKO to keep up with Korean culture for the benefit of her daughter, whom she adopted from Korea.

-MacDonald purchased $24 star-shaped earrings that read “somang,” meaning “wish,” in Hangul for the 10-year anniversary of her daughter’s homecoming.
+MacDonald purchased $24 star-shaped earrings that read “somang,” meaning “wish,” in Hangeul for the 10-year anniversary of her daughter’s homecoming.
 She said the jewelry symbolized her wish coming true when she brought her daughter home in 2004.

 “I think it would be very meaningful to a lot of adoptive families to hear about being able to get this kind of stuff here,” she said.

-But not all of Hope’s merchandise include Hangul motifs.
+But not all of Hope’s merchandise include Hangeul motifs.
 Many of her creations feature characters based on Korean folklore.
 She consulted websites and books such as “An Illustrated Guide to Korean Mythology” when researching her latest character inspirations.